CarBaca/Inventario-Drinks/README.md

 - **Dashboard and Reporting**: Finally, we connected the dataset in GCP to Power BI via BigQuery to develop KPIs, metrics, measures, and visualizations for the dashboard.
 An analysis of the dashboard was conducted, and a final report was developed for presentation to Drink’s executives. 🧐

+- **I was responsible for data engineering and the complete data ingestion process** for this project.
+Initially, I automated and performed incremental data loading using Python and SQL Server, creating the database, tables, and defining the relationships between them.
+Then, I transferred the project to BigQuery, a data warehouse in Google Cloud Platform, to ensure scalability and accessibility.
+In GCP, I created the dataset and tables in BigQuery and scheduled incremental data updates using Cloud Storage, Cloud Functions, Cloud Scheduler, and Pub/Sub.
+The final step was to connect the dataset in GCP to Power BI via BigQuery.

 ### Thank you for your attention! 🚨

 ---